mvestola/helsinki-testbed2-android/README.md

 licensed as GNU GENERAL PUBLIC LICENSE Version 3.
 See more from the LICENSE file.

 All map data is copyrighted to the Helsinki Testbed project.

-Location marker icons are from [Icons Land](http://www.icons-land.com) and are licensed as a custom license "Free for commercial use (Attribute author)".